ariellewolter/research_notebook_ver4/README.md

 This app is built to scale with real research complexity.
 It supports the modular growth of a PhD thesis, evolving lab studies, or a long-term bioinformatics pipeline with robust linking, tracking, and semantic search across all components.

-The backend provides a solid foundation with comprehensive API coverage, while the frontend will deliver an intuitive interface for managing complex research workflows.
+The backend provides a solid foundation with comprehensive API coverage, while the frontend delivers an intuitive interface for managing complex research workflows.
 The Zotero integration ensures seamless literature management, while the cross-linking system enables the discovery of connections across your entire research corpus.

 ---